 Many people, like myself, refuse to get an electronic book reader.
-We like to hold real books in our hands, feel the paper as we turn the pages and smell the ink.
-Those with ever growing collections need places to keep their bound friends.
-This wide staircase is a perfect example of a unique bookshelf location that doesn’t take up precious square footage.
+I like to hold real books in my hands, and feel the paper as I turn the pages and smell the ink.
+Those with ever growing collections of books need places to keep their bound friends.
+This wide staircase [top] is a perfect example of a unique bookshelf location that doesn’t take up precious square footage.
+Frank Lloyd Wright designed this wooden stair bookcase for his famous house Fallingwater.
+It fills the empty space on the wall with warmth.
+The rounded ends of each shelves provide spaces for other kinds of display.
 If you’re building, plan a wider than normal stairway and you’re set.
-Frank Lloyd Wright designed this stair bookcase for his famous house Fallingwater.

-DD2 is in the midst of a master bath remodel and will have shelves, like this, at the end of the tub.
-While I doubt they will hold books, it’s certainly an option.
-A hinged frame conceals a small television – another clever idea.
+Our younger daughter is in the midst of a master bath remodel and will have shelves, like these, at the end of the tub.
+While I doubt they will hold books (towels and bath accessories are more likely), it’s certainly an option.
+Here, a hinged frame swings away to reveal a small television which otherwise is concealed – another clever idea.

 For more ideas see the original Clever Spaces for Bookcases, Dining Room Bookcase Walls and Problem Wall Bookcases.

 (Sources: tumblr, Architectural Digest, The Library Soup, Sroka Design Inc)

 Copy and paste link to quick-share this post: http://bit.ly/R87yx7